During the 2025 season, no team used “13” personnel (1 RB, 3 TE’s) more often or more effectively than Sean McVay and the Rams offense.

 That means they generally use just 2 linebackers or fewer the majority of the time, and rosters are built accordingly.
 The 3rd linebacker on the roster is often a non-starting-caliber player or run specialist who only comes in on early downs and short-yardage situations.

-San Francisco was forced to play with 3 linebackers on the field for much of the afternoon, and that included their 3rd and 4th linebackers on the depth chart to start the season (#48 Tatum Bethune #57 Luke Gifford #57).
+San Francisco was forced to play with 3 linebackers on the field for much of the afternoon, and that included their 3rd and 4th linebackers on the depth chart to start the season (#48 Tatum Bethune #57 and Luke Gifford #57).

 Just check out the below play as an example.
 First, notice the 13 personnel and the 49ers matching up in base (3 LB’s):